-- 8) Lightning Indications-If configured with a TWX670 or WX-500 sensor, shows geographically referenced lightning strikes.
-Lightning strikes from on-board sensors display for three minutes.
-Lightning display depends on the selected mode, as follows: - Datalink Mode-If Broadcast Datalink is installed and you have an appropriate broadcast datalink service level, shows as color-coded lightning symbols.
+If Broadcast Datalink is installed and you have an appropriate broadcast datalink service level, shows as color-coded lightning symbols.
 Datalink strikes darken in color until they are removed after 15 minutes.

-- Datalink strikes within 5 minutes

-Datalink strikes between 5 to 10 minutes

-Datalink strikes between 10 to 15 minutes

-- TWX670 or WX-500 Strike Mode-×

-- WX-500 Cell Mode-

-- 9) Compass Rose/Range Ring-Displays a 360-degree or 120-degree compass circle or arc and also indicates current range setting.
+5) Compass Rose/Range Ring-Displays a 360-degree or 120-degree compass circle or arc and also indicates current range setting.
 The range number is the distance from the airplane symbol to the compass arc.

-2.3 Map Page Symbols-Runways and Flight Plan
+2.3 Map Symbols-Runways and Flight Plan

-When looking at the Map Page in short range, you can see details, such as runway diagrams, that are not available at longer ranges.
+When looking at the Map page in short range, you can see details, such as runway diagrams, that are not available at longer ranges.
 Note that your flight plan is always shown.

-Figure 2.3 Map Page Symbols-Runways and Flight Plan
+Figure 2.4 Map Symbols-Runways and Flight Plan

-1) Flight Plan-Displays the active flight plan from the GPS.
+Flight Plan-Displays the active flight plan from the GPS.
 The current leg displays in magenta and all remaining legs are shown in white.
 When you select an approach procedure on the Garmin 430, all approach segments including holds, DME arcs, procedure turns, etc., are shown (when connected via the ARINC 429 bus).